top of page

 cattydanzhang.jpg

-Zhang recently taught at University of North Carolina at Charlotte as tenure-track assistant professor during 2017-2023.
+Zhang recently taught at University of North Carolina at Charlotte as a tenure-track faculty during 2017-2023.
 She earned a BArch from Tsinghua University, an MArch with Honors from Washington University in St. Louis, and an MDes in Technology from Harvard University Graduate School of Design where she was the 2017 recipient of the Daniel L. Schodek Award for Technology and Sustainability.

 bottom of page